TalkTalk packages - what are my options?

 - Long contracts, with 18 months the shortest available

-- No broadband-only option - TalkTalk phone line will need to be installed, which can be a hassle
+- No broadband-only option - a TalkTalk phone line is required

-- No landline-only, TV-only, or mobile-only options either - all are only available with broadband
+- No landline-only or TV-only options either - all are only available with broadband

-- TV doesn’t have as many channels available as some other providers, like Sky or Virgin Media
+- TV doesn’t have as many channels available as some other providers, in particular Sky or Virgin Media

 - TalkTalk has weaker customer service than other providers, according to Ofcom